ReCodEx/cleaner/README.md

 ## How to run it

 Whole cleaner is written in `python` and uses version 3 features.
+If version 3 is default on machine simple `python` command can be used.

 - install `python3` and `pip3` according to your OS
 - install dependencies using `pip3 install -r requirements.txt`